acumos/on-boarding/docs/user-guide.rst

 composed of differents files requested by Acumos.
 Whatever the kind of on-boarding, by WEB or by CLI, you can choose to trigger or not trigger the launch of the micro-service generation at the end of the on-boarding process.

-for CLI on-boarding you need to be authenticated before on-board a model.
-Whatever the acumos client  you used, you will prompt to provide your credentials in this way : "your_acumos_login":"your_api_token".
+You can use the onboarding client to onboard your model bundle by CLI (Command line interface) thanks to a push() function Whatever the acumos client  you used, you will prompt to provide your credentials in this way : "your_acumos_login":"your_api_token".
 Your api token can be retrieved in the acumos portal, after authentication, in your acumos settings.
+After a successfull CLI onboarding the message respons will dysplay the acumos Docker URI that can be used to load the docker image model in your local
+Docker registry.

 Please refer to the following user guide :

 `Acumos R client user guide <../../acumos-r-client/docs/onboarding-r-guide.html>`_